-mortality) or emigrate that year.
+Black bear populations may decrease with heavy hunting pressure, and because female bears produce only a few cubs every other year, reduced bear populations are slow to recover.
+Thus, black bear hunting seasons should be conservative, unless population reduction is the objective (Miller 1990).
+Bear populations will grow when the number of juvenile bears that reach adulthood (i.e., recruitment) exceeds the number of bears that die (i.e., hunting and non-hunting mortality) that year.
 Populations are stabilized when deaths equal annual recruitment (if immigration and emigration are similarly equal).
 Historically, managed hunting has been an effective system for conserving bear populations because it has enlisted a segment of the public interested in the continued abundance of the resource (Garshelis 2002).
-Additionally, the North American Model of Wildlife Conservation recognizes that bears should be managed as a wildlife asset to perpetuate and not just treated as vermin to be removed from the ecosystem to eliminate conflicts.
+Additionally, the North American Model of Wildlife Conservation recognizes that bears should be managed as a wildlife asset to perpetuate and not just treated as vermin to be removed from the ecosystem in order to eliminate conflicts.

-Adjusting the hunting season structure to coincide with periods of crop damage, to enhance hunter effort, or to provide access to urban areas may provide greater opportunities to remove bears from the population that are persistently involved in conflict (Raithel et al. 2016).
-The establishment of a September black bear hunting season in Wisconsin increased the harvest of black bears that were causing damage and decreased the average number of black bears removed annually using kill permits from 110 to 19 (Hygnstrom and Hauge 1989).
-Similarly, a season extension in Pennsylvania to allow concurrent bear and deer (Odocoileus virginianus) hunting seasons resulted in increased harvest rates of conflict bears (Ternent 2008).
-However, Treves et al. (2010) concluded that regulated hunting to reduce conflicts may be ineffective unless season structure is designed specifically to attain that goal.
-Each situation should be evaluated individually to determine if a change in season structure may affect the conflict situation favorably.
+Adjusting the hunting season structure to coincide with periods of crop damage, to enhance hunter effort or to provide access to urban areas may provide greater opportunities to remove bears from the population that are persistently involved in conflict.
+The establishment of a September black bear hunting season in Wisconsin increased the harvest of black bears that were causing damage and decreased the average number of black bears destroyed per year using kill permits from 110 to 19 (Hygnstrom and Hauge 1989).
+Similarly, a season extension in